benkoshy/pagy/docs/toolbox/paginators/keyset.md

 `next`
 : The next `page`, i.e. the page of records beginning after the `cutoff`.
 Also the `cutoff` value retured by the `next` method.

+==- Features

+!!!success

+- **It works with:**
+  - `ActiveRecord::Relation` or `Sequel::Dataset` sets
+  - Single or multiple ordered columns
+  - Any combination of order directions

+- **Unlike the classic OFFSET pagination:**
+  - Its performance is reliably fast from start to end, no matter how big your table is.
+  - It's completely accurate.
+Even with insertions or deletions during browsing, it will never repeat or miss records.
+  - Does not suffer from `RangeError`s

+!!!

 ==- Constraints

-!!!success IMPORTANT!

-Almost all the constraints below can be avoided by using the [:keynav_js](keynav_js) paginator when you need a proper UI.
+!!!tip When possible, use the [:keynav_js](keynav_js) paginator to overcome almost all these constraints.
 !!!

-!!!warning With the standard keyset pagination technique...
+!!!warning With any KEYSET pagination technique...

 - You can only paginate from one page to the next: no jumping to arbitrary pages.
 - The `set` must be `uniquely ordered`.
 Add the primary key (usually `:id`) as the last order column to be sure.